dapi/zoldy/README.md

 # Development

-I recoment to install `direnv` to work with environment variables in `.envrc`
+It is recomend to install `direnv` to work with environment variables in `.envrc`

-Start an application:
+Start an application (puma rack server on 4096 port and sidekiq workers):

+> bundle exec foreman start -f Procfile.dev

+Start guard to have interactive TDD and rubocop

 > bundle exec guard

-It starts `sidekiq`, and `rack` application on 4096 (default) port

 # Dependencies

-* redis
+* Redis
-* ruby
+* Ruby

-# Diffenece with offical version

-* `Zoldy::Protocol` - class contains implementation of ZOLD protocol.
-Think about it like and transalation of WhitePaper from English to Ruby
-* Use sidekiq instead of metronome
-* Node is common rack-application
-* develpoment console a-like `rails c` -> `./bin/console`
-* reloads application when code is changes in development
-* Uses `foreman` to start and manager processes in development and production

 # TODO